Tomato, Tomahto, Tomate: Do Multilingual Language Models Understand Based on Subword-Level Semantic Concepts?: Results and Analysis

 \subsection{Cross-lingual Transfer}

-\ignore{ Above results show that language models could largely preserve the downstream effectiveness through the general semantic tokens.
-This section shows the results when transferring from English to other languages on four benchmarks. \masakhaner is skipped as English training data is not available.

-Results are shown in \autoref{fig:zero-shot}, where we observe two major differences compared to the in-domain results above.
-First, on two classification tasks, \tydiqa and \miracl (rerank), the zero-shot results at grouping ratio $r_G=40\%$ are on par or even higher than the oracle results, where the grouping is not applied.
-Yet when $r_G$ is further reduced to 5\% or 10\%, the relative effectiveness drops to a lower level compared to the in-domain results in \autoref{fig:3dim}.
-These might suggest that in some circumstances, the transferability between languages are mainly through the semantic concepts that are above the granularity of the subwords ($40\%$) yet not too coarse-grained ($5\%$ or $10\%$).

-The second major difference happens on the embedding task (i.e., \miracl).
-We found that for embedding tasks, the transferability across-languages could not be easily achieved with just the subword-level semantics.
-While the zero-shot results on \miracl at $r_G \in \{20\%, 40\%\}$ are still in the reasonable range (i.e., more than $70\%$ of the relative zero-shot effectiveness), the relative zero-shot falls under 50\% when $r_G$ further drops.
-This echoes with the in-domain results above that embedding tasks requires a more fine-grained semantic information from the subwords. }

-Lastly, we investigate that how the semantic grouping affects the cross-lingual transferability from English to other languages.
-We evaluate on four of the above tasks, where \masakhaner is skipped as English training data is not available.
+Lastly, we investigate how the semantic grouping affects the cross-lingual transferability from English to other languages.
+We evaluate on four of the above tasks, where \masakhaner is skipped in this section as English training data is not available.

-Surprisingly, on two classification tasks:\ \tydiqa and \miracl (rerank), the zero-shot results at grouping ratio $r_G=40\%$ are on par or even better than the oracle results, where SG is not applied.
-These might suggest that the fine-grained subword-level semantics serve as the anchors for cross-lingual transferring in some circumstances.
+Surprisingly, on two classification tasks:\ \tydiqa and \miracl (rerank), the zero-shot results at grouping ratio $r_G \in \{40\%, 20\%\}$ are on par or even better than the oracle results, where subwords and embeddings are not semantically grouped.
+That is, fine-grained semantics show similar cross-lingual transferability with word-based understanding in some circumstances, suggesting that they may serve as the anchors for cross-lingual transferring in the current language models.

-On the other hand, the cross-lingual transferring on embedding tasks is more challenging especially with the course-grained semantics.
-While the zero-shot results on \miracl at $r_G \in \{20\%, 40\%\}$ are still in the reasonable range (i.e., more than $70\%$ of the relative zero-shot effectiveness), the relative zero-shot falls under 50\% when $r_G$ further drops.
-This echoes with the in-domain results above that embedding tasks requires a more fine-grained semantic information from the subwords.
+On the other hand, cross-lingual transfer on embedding tasks is more challenging especially with small group ratio, i.e., coarse-grained semantic tokens.
+While the zero-shot results on \miracl at $r_G \in \{20\%, 40\%\}$ remains in the reasonable range --- achieving more than $70\%$ of the relative zero-shot effectiveness --- the relative zero-shot results falls under 50\% when $r_G$ further drops.
+This mirrors the in-domain results from previous sections that embedding tasks require more fine-grained semantic information to form effective sentence or paragraph representations.